ClickCease

 To add dividers, we simply click the + Add sidebar element, choose Divider and move it around to find the perfect placement.

 Next, we want to add our section headings to help divide our client portal categories.
-Once added, we can move them around to sit above our selected sections or elements, and rename them accordingly.
+Once added, we can use drag and drop to move them around to sit above our selected sections or elements, and rename them accordingly.
 For example, putting an Important Docs label above our invoices, files, and reports.

 Once all the changes have been made and we’re sure we want to share our new client portal with our clients, we simply hit the Publish button.

-The end result can be easily double-checked from the client’s POV, either by creating a test client account and logging in to our client portal or simply using the impersonation feature, temporarily taking over one of our client’s accounts.
+The end result can be easily double-checked from the client’s POV, either by creating a test client account and logging in to your client portal or simply using the impersonation feature, temporarily taking over one of our client’s accounts to really check what the client sees.

 Example client portal sidebar in Zendo, viewed from the client's POV